vizicist/palette/README.md

 go get gopkg.in/mail.v2
 ```

-- Make sure these directories are added to your PATH:
+- Make sure these directories are added to your PATH variable in System Properties.

 ```
  C:\Program Files\Git\bin